KingofApp/docs/modules/README.md

 NOTE: The idea of using parent module connectors is to enable children modules to obtain data from different sources.

 In this case, the firebase list module requires the firebase module, so it will have the `requires` property in [ the module config structure ](#the-module-config-structure) set to firebase.
-In the other hand, the firebase connector module will have the showOnmenu to false by default.

 ### Menu modules